Wonder Wheel: Safety

-Critical reception
+Impact

+Reception

+A Science and Invention article said the Wonder Wheel provided a "real thrill like you have probably never had before—at least not at this great height."
+A Billboard article from 1924 stated that the wheel's "mechanical construction attracts attention from engineers and mechanics, and its novel arrangement does the same for the amusement seeker.
+The only criticism is that it is very slow in making its revolutions..."
+The Los Angeles Times, describing the ride's design in 1975, called it a "fabulous construction of metal struts, gears, cables and cages".
+Another critic wrote that the ride "turns slowly, almost sedately, its enclosed cars swaying" in contrast to the "pandemonium" of the surrounding area.

 A writer for the St. Louis Post-Dispatch stated in 2000 that when "the cars begin to swing like a pendulum [...] you swear the entire structure is collapsing."
 The same year, a writer for the Central New Jersey Home News praised the views from the Wonder Wheel, saying that "a trip would not be complete without a spin on the Cyclone, a trip to the top of Deno's Wonder Wheel or a corn dog at Nathan's."
 In 2015, a Newsday reporter contrasted the two experiences of the Wonder Wheel's stationary and moving cars: the stationary-car experience was described as being "so pleasant a baby can ride it without alarm", but the swinging-car experience was "more like a catch-your-breath thrill".

 Cultural influence

 The New York Times called the Wonder Wheel "the jewel of the showy, boomtown Coney Island that rose along the newly widened beach in the Roaring Twenties".
-The Wonder Wheel has inspired at least two replicas.
+Although the Wonder Wheel was not replicated through the late 20th century, it subsequently inspired at least two replicas.
 Pixar Pal-A-Round, a 150 ft eccentric Ferris wheel at Disney California Adventure, opened in 2001 and was initially known as Sun Wheel and Mickey's Fun Wheel.
-There was also a replica in Yokohama Dreamland, Japan.
+There was also a replica at Yokohama Dreamland in Japan.

-Due to its prominence on Coney Island, the Wonder Wheel has been depicted in numerous movies and TV shows, such as the film The Warriors, the film Remo Williams: The Adventure Begins, and the TV series Mr. Robot.
+Due to its prominence on Coney Island, the Wonder Wheel has been depicted in numerous movies, such as The Warriors, and Remo Williams: The Adventure Begins; and television shows including Mr. Robot and The Marvelous Mrs. Maisel.
 At least one film is named after the attraction: Wonder Wheel (2017), set on Coney Island in the 1950s.

+The attraction is the subject of a song by Dan Zanes, "Wonder Wheel", as well as The Klezmatics' 2006 album Wonder Wheel, which contains lyrics by onetime Coney Island resident Woody Guthrie.
 In addition, the Wonder Wheel has been the setting for many engagements and weddings throughout its history.
 In August 2020, historian Charles Denson published a book about the Wonder Wheel, titled Coney Island’s Wonder Wheel Park.